Behavioral Health Adams Memorial Hospital

 Behavioral Health Adams Memorial Hospital - Decatur, IN

-Behavioral Health Adams Memorial Hospital is an addiction and mental health rehab center located at 1300 Mercer Avenue in the 46733 zip code in Decatur, IN.
+Behavioral Health Adams Memorial Hospital is a mental health and addiction treatment center located at 1300 Mercer Avenue in the 46733 zip code in Decatur, IN.
 It is operated by the local government.
-Behavioral Health Adams Memorial Hospital provides naltrexone administration.
-Some of the treatment approaches used by Behavioral Health Adams Memorial Hospital include relapse prevention, motivational interviewing and brief intervention services.
-Behavioral Health Adams Memorial Hospital provides outpatient day treatment, intensive outpatient treatment program and outpatient rehab.
-It also provides residential substance use treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
-Other addiction treatment offered includes general addiction disorder treatment.
+Behavioral Health Adams Memorial Hospital provides administers naltrexone.
+Some of the treatment approaches used by Behavioral Health Adams Memorial Hospital include CBT, counseling for substance abuse and motivational interviewing.
+Behavioral Health Adams Memorial Hospital provides intensive outpatient treatment, outpatient day treatment and outpatient rehabilitation.
+It also provides inpatient dual diagnosis treatment and residential substance use treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 1300 Mercer Avenue, Decatur, IN 46733